Blackholan/pyCelebi/README.md

 </body>

-[pyCelebi](https://github.com/Blackholan/pyMBHdyn) is a Python package which tracks the orbit of the central SMBH in 370 bright central galaxies by using orbital integration methods after analysing the merger history of the central galaxies within its galaxy cluster. pyMBHdyn intensively uses [galpy](https://www.galpy.org/) for galactic dynamics and [IllustrisTNG-300](https://www.tng-project.org/data/downloads/TNG300-1/) to model a realistic galaxy cluster environment.
+[pyCelebi](https://github.com/Blackholan/pyMBHdyn) is a Python package which tracks the orbit of the central SMBH in 370 bright central galaxies by using orbital integration methods after analysing the merger history of the central galaxies within its galaxy cluster. pyCelebi intensively uses [galpy](https://www.galpy.org/) for galactic dynamics and [IllustrisTNG-300](https://www.tng-project.org/data/downloads/TNG300-1/) to model a realistic galaxy cluster environment.
 Tracking the dynamics of the central BH of one BCG from z=2 to z=0 in a BCG+environment potential plus dynamical friction takes of the order of 0.05 CPU hrs.

 More details on the method and applications can be found in the paper: